|The Second Blue Cross, where Our Lady appears each month to the visionary Mirjana.|

-It seems only fitting that with today being the Solemnity of The Assumption of Mary, I resume my blogging effort by honouring Our Lady with a post that shares some of the many grace filled experiences I had during my stay in Medjugorje.
+It seems only fitting that with today being the Solemnity of The Assumption of Mary, I resume my blogging effort by honouring Our Lady with a post that shares some of the grace-filled experiences during my stay in Medjugorje.

-In Medjugorje, there are several locations where one can experience divine intimacy, one such place being the "Blue Crosses."
-As one who has had the privilege of spending many hours at this location, my post of today shares this beautiful gift with everyone: those who are presently in Medjugorje, those who have been there, those who are on route to Medjugorje and in a special way, those who seek information to better their understanding of what Medjugorje is all about.
+In Medjugorje, there are several locations where one can experience divine intimacy, one such place is at the "Blue Crosses."
+As one who has had the privilege of spending many hours at this location, my post of today shares this beautiful gift with everyone: those who are presently in Medjugorje; those who have been there; those who are on route to Medjugorje and in a special way; those who are discerning a pilgrimage to Medjugorje and want to better understand the pilgrimage experience.

 Unlike the location at Apparition Hill (Brdo Ukazanja) where Our Lady first appeared to the visionaries or the top of Cross Mountain (Križevac), the Blue Crosses are a smaller location, but big enough to accommodate a significant number of pilgrims, many of whom do not stay for a very long time.
 There are exceptions with both individuals and groups.
 I happen to be one of those exceptions as I really enjoyed spending a lot of time at the Blue Crosses.